 After a keynote presentation, you can organize audience members into breakout sessions to allow for small group discussions to recap what they just listened to, exchange thoughts and information, and network with each other.

 This will allow participants to see important people in their industry discuss topics that matter to them.
 Hosting roundtable discussions will also give your brand a boost of credibility.

 8. Breaks for Mindfulness & Exercise

 Humans can only sit still & be engaged for so long.
-Research shows that sprinkling in time for mindfulness & exercise throughout the work day can actually lead to more productivity and longer attention spans and general happiness - and at the end of the day, you want your attendees to be happy, right?
+Research shows that sprinkling in time for mindfulness & exercise throughout the workday can lead to more productivity, longer attention spans, and general happiness.

-Whether people are actually participating in the mindfulness and exercise experience, or taking a few minutes to step away from their screens, allotting time for breaks & downtime will increase general satisfaction with your event.
+Whether people are actually participating in the mindfulness and exercise experience or taking a few minutes to step away from their screens, allotting time for breaks & downtime will increase general satisfaction with your event.